adonisjs/v5-docs/content/guides/validator/introduction.md

 You will often find yourself using the `nullable` modifier to allow optional fields within your application forms.

-In the following example, when the user submits an empty value for the `fullName` field, your server will receive `null,` and hence you can update their existing full name inside the database to null.
+In the following example, when the user submits an empty value for the `fullName` field, the server will receive `null,` and hence you can update their existing full name inside the database to null.

 ```ts
 schema: schema.create({